 Prior to engaging in any research project, all Investigators must complete training on the Investigator's obligations under this policy and repeat the training at least every four years.
-Training must be completed immediately (i) if this policy is revised to the extent that it affects Investigators' obligations; (ii) when an Investigator is new to the Institute; or (iii) when the Institute finds an Investigator to have violated this policy or any applicable management plan.
+Training must be completed immediately (i) if this policy is revised to the extent that it affects Investigators' obligations; (ii) when an Investigator is new to BSBI/HBF; or (iii) when BSBI/HBF finds an Investigator to have violated this policy or any applicable management plan.